nilsesper/analysis_controller_repository/README.md

 # analysis_controller_repository

 This repository contains control scripts for the CMS L1 Scouting slow-moving HSCP EXO analysis.
 It contains the scripts to submit the analysis steps, monitor them, and manage the files.

 ## References

-The analysis uses CMS [EXO-25-010](https://cmsfence.cern.ch/alcm/cmsanalysis/details/ancode=EXO-25-010) ([Paper](https://linkinghub.elsevier.com/retrieve/pii/S0370269326003515)), with authors Cecile Caillol and Rocco Ardino on the AN, as reference.
+The analysis uses [CMS-EXO-25-010](https://cmsfence.cern.ch/alcm/cmsanalysis/details/ancode=EXO-25-010) ([Link to paper](https://linkinghub.elsevier.com/retrieve/pii/S0370269326003515)), with authors Cecile Caillol and Rocco Ardino on the AN, as reference.
 The analysis code is also provided from them, and adapted accordingly for my analysis.

 ## Summary of analysis workflow